jembi/JeMPI/documentation/ui-user-guide.md

 **How does this work?**

 Records are flagged for review and notifications sent when:
-- Record is automatically matched to Golden record but the matching scores fall within the Review threshold_
+- Records are flagged for review and notifications sent when: Record is automatically matched to Golden record, but the matching scores fall within the Review threshold_
 - The GR has been updated, scores are re-computed and matching scores fall below the GR changed Threshold
 - When a notification is selected, the system displays a detailed view of the GR, the linked patient interactions and displays other candidate golden records if applicable.

 The notification can be in 3 states:
 - New - notification has not been read yet
-- Open - notification has been read but no action has been taken yet
+- Open - notification has been read, but no action has been taken yet
 - Closed - notification has been actioned and complete

 ![Notification Worklist](.gitbook/assets/57.png)